24536urdj/Unit_3/README.md

 -  functions such as if function
 -  creating a data table using MDDataTable imported from kivymd
 -  using sql dialogue to insert,search and commit actions
--  using the language of python only.
+-  using the language of python and sqlite .
+-
 ## HomeScreen created using kivymd
   ```py
   <HomeScreen>: